Experience Our Biggest Web App Update with 5,000+ New Genres! 🎉 Discover Now

 Cyanite generates data about each music track such as bpm, dominant key, predominant voice gender, voice presence profile, genre, mood, energy level, emotional profile, energy dynamics, emotional dynamics, instruments, musical era, and other characteristics of the song.
 This data is then presented in a visual format such as graphs with dynamic and the ability to choose the custom segment.

 Based on different audio parameters, the system determines the similarity between the items, and lists similar songs based on a reference track.
 From Cyanite analytics, it can be derived, for example, what the overall mood of the library is and different songs can be added to make the library more comprehensive.
-Branding decisions can also be made using Cyanite, to ensure all music employed by the brand adheres to one mood or theme
+Branding decisions can also be made using Cyanite, to ensure all music employed by the brand adheres to one mood or theme.

 I want to integrate AI in my service as well – how can I get started?